savvy-coders/dap-curriculum/Section03/SQL Slides.md

 So far we have been content using the computer friendly id columns to work through our examples.

 Let's take a look at a better way of working with query results.

+In the example earlier with the dropped class you really needed to trust me that the keys were correct, right?
+If you entered your data manually then the keys may have been wrong.
+Let's take a look at making queries friendlier.

+---

 ## Welcome to inner joins